Answered! Jump to accepted answer.

 I would have expected "des" because "poupées" is plural.

-This relates to:Using nous, vous, ils/elles when conjugating verbs for multiple people -
+This question relates to:French lesson "Using nous, vous, ils/elles when conjugating verbs for multiple people"

 Kwiziq language super star